michaelk566/cse100-su21-pa3-huffman-starter/PA3-Huffman.md

 ### Grading

 Grading is holistic, and will be mostly black-box tested.
-This means that we mostly will not test your individual methods, but test your program as a whole. **It is very important that your output matches the output format mentioned in write up or any provided reference executables.**
+This means that we mostly will not test your individual methods, but test your program as a whole. **It is very important that your output matches the output format mentioned in write up or any provided reference executables (See General Tips Section).**